 Marine and Estuarine Goal Setting for South Florida (MARES)

-Hazen and Sawyer provided economic valuation expertise in developing: (1) Integrated conceptual ecosystem models (ICEMs) of the coastal marine areas of south Florida, and; (2) Human dimension ecosystem indicators of the coastal marine ecosystem.
-The project was led by the Cooperative Institute for Marine and Atmospheric Science at the University of Miami and was funded by NOAA.
+Hazen and Sawyer provided integrated conceptual ecosystem models (ICEMs) of the coastal marine areas of south Florida, and human dimension ecosystem indicators of the coastal marine ecosystem.

 Project Outcomes and Benefits

 - This process resulted in three reports for each of the three sub-regions of south Florida: Florida Keys/Dry Tortugas, Southwest Florida Shelf, and Southeast Florida Coast.
 These reports contain an overview of the MARES process, a narrative example of how the MARES process can be applied in each sub-region, and a series of appendices detailing several components of each sub-region.

 - Paper published in Ecological Indicators in 2014 was the first attempt to develop economic indicators of Florida ecosystems.